pwr-cloudprogramming/a10-OUN123/README.md

 AWS Cognito Integration

-Backend Changes
-Added dependencies for AWS SDK and JSON Web Tokens (JWT).
-Created an authentication service using AWS SDK to verify user data with Cognito.
-Defined endpoints that require authorization.
+Backend Modifications Dependencies for JSON Web Tokens (JWT) and the AWS SDK have been added.
+Using the AWS SDK, an authentication service was developed to validate user information with Cognito. specified endpoints for which permission is needed.

-Frontend Changes
+Frontend Modifications
-Configured the AWS SDK to connect with the user pool in AWS Cognito.
+set up the AWS SDK to establish a connection with the AWS Cognito user pool. distinct forms for login, verification, and registration were created.
-Created separate registration, verification, and login forms.
-After successful login, access and refresh tokens are saved in localStorage.
+Tokens for access and refresh are saved in localStorage following a successful login.
-Added logic to refresh the access token automatically when needed.
+Additional logic to automatically renew the access token as required.
-Implemented frontend logic to add access tokens to requests sent to the backend.
+Added access tokens to requests sent to the backend by implementing frontend logic.
-Added a logout function that clears session data and notifies Cognito to end the session.
+Added a logout feature that alerts Cognito to the end of the session and removes any remaining session data.